bethbarnham/bethbarnham/src/content/pages/about.md

 slug: /about
 title: About
 ---
 Hey, I'm Beth &#128075;&#127995;

-I'm an SEO Specialist based in Cardiff, Wales.
+I'm a Technical SEO Specialist based in Cardiff, Wales.